Generic Name: nitisinone (Oral route)

 Uses For Orfadin

-Nitisinone is given along with a special diet to treat hereditary tyrosinemia, type 1.
-This disease is caused by too much tyrosine in the blood.
-It may cause damage to the liver, kidneys, eyes, skin, and nervous system.
-Treatment with nitisinone and diet may slow the disease, but it will not cure it.
+Nitisinone is used to treat hereditary tyrosinemia type 1, which is too much tyrosine in the blood.
+It helps to prevent high levels of tyrosine in the blood.
+Treatment with nitisinone and diet changes may slow the progression of the disease, but will not cure it.

 Before Using Orfadin

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of nitisinone in children.